 (source : Partially EURO NCAP: section1 and definition of LDW and UNECE)

 LKA: LKA shall determine the lateral deviation from path which is distance between current center of vehicle and center of intended path.
-The absolute deviation shall not exceed 15 cm.
+The absolute deviation shall not exceed 0.15 m.

 (source : 1st sentence from Euro NCAP: section 3.2)